grammers/ros-arrowhead-f-adapter/ros_publisher/README.md

-﻿# Arrowhead framework provider to ROS client
-These is an adapter for arrowhead framework to enable the use of Robotic Operating System (ROS) ass a legacy devise.
+﻿# Arrowhead framework subscriber to ROS publisher These is an adapter for arrowhead framework to enable the use of Robotic Operating System (ROS) ass a legacy devise.
-These specific repository is for a Arrowhead provider with a ROS client (client is ROS's version of arrowheads consumer).
+These specific repository is for a Arrowhead subscriber with a ROS publisher.

 The code contains a stupid example that can be used ass a skeleton to build your one arrowhead/ROS system.
-It is currently in development sow all features are not in place yet (see TODO in order to see what is in the pipeline).
 Currently is it only the insecure interfaces that are working.

 ## Install